Bulletproof Coffee Beans

 The size of a coffee bean changes the longer it’s roasted.
 Light roast beans are smaller and denser than dark roast beans.
 If you measure your light roast coffee with a scoop or tablespoon, you might end up with more coffee per scoop — and therefore (slightly) more caffeine.
 If you want to keep your caffeine consistent across different roasts, measure your beans by weight instead of volume.

 Store your beans in an opaque, airtight container at room temperature.
-Bulletproof’s Airscape Kitchen Canister contains a patented valve that pushes air out of the container, then seals and locks the lid to keep your coffee beans fresher, longer.
+A kitchen canister can push air out of the container and then seal and lock the lid to keep your coffee beans fresher, longer.

 As a coffee term, acidity refers to bright, tangy, fruity or wine-like flavors in coffee beans.
 It has nothing to do with the amount of acid, or pH.